 It would be difficult to make something in London, for example.
 Even though I spent a long time here [Martinessi studied at the London Film School] I really don’t find any stories I want to tell.

-The Heiresses is released in the UK on 10 August 2018.
 Read my review of The Heiresses here.